 After confirming the constraints and opportunities of your site we can then explore architectural solutions to your brief and budget.

-Layout and massing options are investigated and the overall configuration and shape of your project is established by the end of this stage.
+Layout and massing options are investigated and the overall configuration and shape of your project is established by the end of this phase.

 3. Preliminary Design

-During this stage we refine your preferred concept and determine the character and style of your home.
+During this phase of the design process we refine your preferred concept and determine the character and style of your home.
 Sizes and relationships between spaces are developed, and the scaled elevations and plans are prepared.

-The design intent and parameters of the project will be clearly defined and approved at the end of this stage, enabling some preliminary costing to check that the project is within budget.
+The design intent and parameters of the project will be clearly defined and approved at the end of this phase, enabling some preliminary costing to check that the project is within budget.

-The drawings produced in this stage would also form part of your Resource Consent application (if required).
+The drawings produced in this phase would also form part of your Resource Consent application (if required).

 4. Developed Design